Explore how vision insurance can help you effectively manage your eye health and prevent issues.

 Vision insurance helps to offset the costs of routine eye care and corrective eyewear.
-Much like health insurance, you'll typically pay a monthly premium and may also pay copays or deductibles for specific services.
+Much like health insurance, you'll typically pay a monthly premium and may also pay copays or coinsurance for specific services.

 By reducing out-of-pocket expenses, vision insurance makes maintaining your eye health and accessing corrective eyewear more affordable and convenient.